chhiara/git-annex-tutorial/README.md

 * Linux shell
 * ssh

 It is assumed git is already installed.
-It is also assumed a ssh connection is already setted between a remote and the local machine.
+It is also assumed an ssh connection is already set between a remote and the local machine.
-The shell commands reported in this tutorial were run in Ubuntu20.04, the git-annex version used is 8.20200226, while git version used was 2.25.1
+The shell commands reported in this tutorial were run in Ubuntu20.04, the git-annex version used is 8.20200226, while the git version used was 2.25.1

 # decentralized git annex repositories setup
 ### set-up git-annex repo on a local machine

-In all machine we want to use git-annex, the software has to be installed.
+In all machines we want to use git-annex, the software has to be installed.
 ```shell
 $ sudo apt-get install git-annex
 ```